javierlocp/tiny-page/README.md

 # This is portfolio site build by Javier Lo

 Below are the tech stack used for this site.
-Note that TypeScript is not used but you can always install it.
+Note that I intentionally didn't use TypeScript here but you can always use it.

 - Vite
 - React